Obituary of Hortense Rowan

 Private graveside services will be held at Hillcrest Cemetery in Weiser.

-Arrangements under the direction of Thomason Funeral Home.To send flowers to the family of Hortense Rowan, please visit Tribute Store
+Arrangements under the direction of Thomason Funeral Home.To send flowers to the family or plant a tree in memory of Hortense Rowan, please visit Tribute Store